eganba23/lab_13/lab-12.md

     ##  [91] "medic"     "medic"     "medic"     "medic"     "medic"     "medic"
     ##  [97] "medic"     "medic"     "medic"     "medic"

-Most of the reason I chose this was for pure randomness.
+Here I assigned each of them roles.
+I chose this method mostly out of pure randomness.
 But I like that it listed out each role together.

+#### Health can be measured using the MARSGAR

 ``` r
 set.seed(123)